tonymullen/meanjs-calendar/README.md

 to install all client dependencies.

+If your shell reports that bower is not a command, it means that Bower still needs to be installed globally:

+    npm install bower -g

 You can use `wiredep` to add the necessary dependencies to our assets file automatically.
 Modify line 444 in your `gulpfile.js` file to add the `wiredep` task to the default `gulp` task, like this:

     // Run the project in development mode